-Chapter Professional Development Directors are responsible for providing programming.
-Each chapter has differing needs depending on the size and composition of the membership and the market.
-Directors should ensure that the chapter program offerings…
+Chapter Professional Development Directors are responsible for providing emerging professionals programming.
+Each chapter has differing needs depending on the size and composition of their emerging professionals membership and the market.
+Directors should ensure that the chapter advancement program offerings…

 - Are aligned with your chapter’s strategic plan